Avis Budget Group, Inc. research snapshot

 Business essence

 Customers pay Avis Budget Group because they need a vehicle temporarily for travel, business, or replacement purposes.
-The company converts a large fleet of rental cars into daily, weekly, and monthly rental revenue through airport and neighborhood locations under brands like Avis, Budget, and Zipcar.
+The company converts a fleet of roughly 660,000 rental vehicles into daily, weekly, and monthly rental revenue through airport and neighborhood locations under the Avis, Budget, and Zipcar brands, and is adding autonomous ride-hail operations with Waymo in Dallas.

 Moat

-The moat comes from brand recognition, airport concession access agreements, fleet purchasing scale, reservation technology, and location density.
+The moat comes from brand recognition, airport concession access, fleet purchasing scale, reservation technology, and location density.
 These advantages are real but not durable against well-capitalized competitors, and the industry remains price-competitive with relatively low switching costs for customers.

 Munger risk inversion

-The thesis fails if travel demand weakens in a recession, if oil prices push fleet and operating costs higher, if falling used-car values increase fleet depreciation losses, if interest rates stay high and make the large debt burden more expensive, or if ride-sharing and remote work structurally reduce rental car demand.
+The thesis fails if travel demand keeps weakening, if used vehicle values fall and raise fleet costs, if vehicle recalls expand, if interest rates stay high and make the large debt burden more expensive, if refinancing conditions tighten, or if ride-sharing and remote work structurally reduce rental car demand.

 Management